microsoft/garnet/README.md

 ## Performance Preview

-We illustrate a few key results on our [website](https://microsoft.github.io/garnet/docs/benchmarking/overview) comparing Garnet to leading open-source cache-stores.
+We illustrate a few key results on our [website](https://microsoft.github.io/garnet/docs/benchmarking/overview) comparing Garnet to leading open-source cache stores.

 ## Design Highlights

-Garnet’s design re-thinks the entire cache-store stack – from receiving packets on the network, to parsing and processing database operations, to performing storage interactions.
+Garnet’s design re-thinks the entire cache-store stack – from receiving packets on the network to parsing and processing database operations, to performing storage interactions.
 We build on top of years of our [prior research](https://microsoft.github.io/FASTER/docs/td-research-papers/).
 Below is Garnet’s overall architecture.

 <p align="center">